turboSwagDonkey/pmtAnalysis_smith/pmtCode/README.md

 # plotPmtDataB3 Usage Guide

-This MATLAB function analyzes Photomultiplier Tube (PMT) TIFF image data across different voltage/gain settings.
+These MATLAB functions analyzes Photomultiplier Tube (PMT) TIFF image data across different voltage/gain settings.
 It pairs signal and background images, applies a zero-point offset correction (using the darkest 1% of pixels), performs background subtraction, and generates statistical plots and histograms.
+Due to discrepency in file saving between Bay1 (ScanBox) and Bay3 (ScanImage), there are different code files which do functionally the same thing and have the same input structure.

 ## Required Folder Structure
 The script requires a main directory containing two subdirectories: `background` and `signal`.
 Files must be in TIFF format and named according to their voltage/gain (e.g., `40v.tif`).
 A background file and its corresponding signal file must have the **exact same name**.